Policy Number: 5-002

 The following types of events are exempt from Youth Compliance supervision, registration, training, background screening, and parental consent/liability waivers requirements outlined in this policy.
 However, mandatory child abuse, abandonment, and neglect reporting procedures still apply.

-1. Activities involving persons under the age of 18 who are enrolled in the University for academic credit or have been accepted for enrollment.
+1. Activities involving persons under the age of 18 who are enrolled in the University for academic credit.

 2. Activities or events on University Property open to the public, which Minors attend with their parent, guardian, teacher, instructor, or other caregiver.